Video: Benefits of Filing Taxes Early

-Filing your taxes long before the April deadline may not be your top priority, but if you’re self-employed or anticipating a refund, there are some benefits you may want to know about.
+Filing your taxes long before the tax deadline may not be your top priority, but if you’re self-employed or anticipating a refund, there are some benefits you may want to know about.

-If you are expecting a tax refund because your employer withheld more tax from your salary than you owe the IRS, or your total estimated tax payments exceed your tax liability, filing your taxes early will get your refund processed much faster than if you file in April.
+If you are expecting a tax refund because your employer withheld more tax from your salary than you owe the IRS, or your total estimated tax payments exceed your tax liability, filing your taxes early will get your refund processed much faster than if you file right before the tax filing deadline, April 15, 2024.
 You need to remember that as the tax filing deadline approaches, IRS staff become increasingly busy—which means the time it takes to process your tax return also increases.
 Therefore, by filing your tax return in January, for example, it’s possible that the IRS will need less time to process your refund than it does for taxpayers who file closer to the deadline.

 To speed things up even more, you should consider efiling your early tax return instead of mailing a paper copy.
 Most efiled refunds are issued within 21 days.

 Keep in mind that you cannot file your return until you receive all W-2s from your employers, as well as the other forms you need such as a 1099 form.
 Luckily, the IRS requires your employer and other information return filers to provide you with copies by January 31, though in many cases, the forms are made available to you earlier.
 But as soon as you have enough information to prepare your return, there’s no reason to delay its filing.